PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 ***

 # Do We Have To?
-I don't make up the rules – that’s Ikla in the sky.
+I don’t make up the rules – that’s Ikla in the sky.
-But if you don't play my game, I will start to cry.
+But if you don’t play my game, I will start to cry.

 The tears of a fairy, have an embedded charm,
 If you just gaze upon them, they’ll bring you much harm.